DTegano/NHL-Prediction-using-Machine-Learning/README.md

 4. 87 Penalty minutes and 67 hits is the most we've seen in any game over the last 3 years.
 5. Neither the home or away team has recorded more than 33 blocked shots in a single game.

 Now, I'll look at a few different variables to see how much of an impact they have of the outcome of the game when the variable is maximized and minimized.
-I'll spoil goals for you - the teams that scored 10 and 9 goals won their games, and the teams that scored 0 goals <u> almost </u> lost every game (I believe there were 1 or 2 shootout victories at 0-0).
+The trend that I'm expecting here is that when the variable is maximized, we'd expect to see wins and when the varaible is minimized, we'd expect losses.
+Take goals for example - the teams that scored 10 and 9 goals won their games, and the teams that scored 0 goals <u> almost </u> lost every game (I believe there were 1 or 2 shootout victories at 0-0).

 For the following commands, I set up a quick function to return the name of the team, date, and result of the max-min value: